dmx-systems/dmx-documentation/docs/intro.rst

 If you download and start DMX on your local computer, the database is stored on that same computer.
 It does not leave it unless you copy it elsewhere.
-After the initial download of the software, you can use DMX locally and without an internet connection unless you use the :ref:`Geomaps<user-geodata>` plugin.
+After the initial download of the software, you can use DMX locally and without an internet connection unless you use the :ref:`Geomaps <plugins-geodata>` plugin.
 Geomaps are rendered in DMX with the help of `OpenStreetMap <https://www.openstreetmap.org>`_.
 OpenStreetMap is also used to transform addresses into geographical coordinates.
 Those features require an internet connection to work.